Ur: Archaeology

+Some distance south of Area AH in 2017 and 2019 a German team of Ludwig-Maximilians-Universität München directed by Adelheid Otto excavated a large home of Sîn-nādā (mid 19th century BC) chief administrator of the Temple of Ningal in the Isin-Larsa period.
+In levels below the final occupation were found tablets dating to Sin-Eribam and Silli-Adad, rulers of Larsa.
+They included a new copy of the Lament for Sumer and Ur.

 The Royal Tomb Excavation

 When the Royal Tombs at Ur were discovered, their size was unknown.
 Excavators started digging two trenches in the middle of the desert to see if they could find anything that would allow them to keep digging.
-They split into two teams - A and team B. Both teams spent the first few months digging a trench and found evidence of burial grounds by collecting small pieces of golden jewelry and pottery.
+They split into two teams – A and team B. Both teams spent the first few months digging a trench and found evidence of burial grounds by collecting small pieces of golden jewelry and pottery.
 This was called the "gold trench".
 After the first season of digging finished, Woolley returned to England.
 In Autumn, Woolley returned and started the second season.
 By the end of the second season, he had uncovered a courtyard surrounded by many rooms.
 In their third season of digging archaeologists had uncovered their biggest find yet, a building that was believed to have been constructed by order of the king, and a second building thought to be where the high priestess lived.
 As the fourth and fifth season came to a close, they had discovered so many items that most of their time was now spent recording the objects they found instead of actually digging objects.
 Items included gold jewelry, clay pots and stones.
 One of the most significant objects was the Standard of Ur.
 By the end of their sixth season they had excavated 1850 burial sites and deemed 17 of them to be "Royal Tombs".
 Some clay sealings and cuneiform tablet fragment were found in an underlying layer.

 Woolley finished his work excavating the Royal Tombs in 1934, uncovering a series of burials.
 Many servants were killed and buried with the royals, who he believed went to their deaths willingly.
-Computerized tomography scans on some of the surviving skulls have showed signs that they were killed by blows to the head that could be from the spiked end of a copper axe, which showed Woolley's initial theory of mass suicide via poison to be incorrect.
+Computerized tomography scans on some of the surviving skulls have shown signs that they were killed by blows to the head that could be from the spiked end of a copper axe, which showed Woolley's initial theory of mass suicide via poison to be incorrect.